pxl-research/code-for-belgium-powered-by/README.md

 ### Deliverables

-- A working demo (HTML/CSS/JS or framework component) showing your solution in action.
+- An image, video or GIF demonstrating your solution in action.
-- Clear instructions (README) on how to integrate your solution into any web app.

 ---